 “While we acknowledge that the business community does not have all the answers for solving the racial divide, we are prepared to listen, learn and take the proactive steps necessary to create meaningful change in the workplace and beyond,” said Ross.
 “Together, we can ensure that equality, diversity and the business imperative for inclusion in the workplace are at the forefront of our discussions and actions.
 We want to thank BGE for partnering with us on this important project.”

 Established in 1987 and revived in 2017, the Maryland Chamber Foundation is a 501(c)(3) organization focused on ensuring that Maryland is a place where people are proud to live and work, and on researching issues important to Maryland: the economy and business climate, the talent pipeline, and the educational and workforce development needs to fill that pipeline.
 As the research and development arm of the Maryland Chamber of Commerce (MDCC), the Foundation uses data-driven research to help drive MDCC’s grassroots advocacy efforts and implement premier education and workforce development initiatives.

-No matter the industry, diversity and inclusion have to be a business imperative—a core part of a company’s collective purpose.
+No matter the industry, diversity, and inclusion have to be a business imperative—a core part of a company’s collective purpose.
 Attendees will learn how BGE, an Exelon company, has built an environment that unlocks the potential of diversity and ensures that the best ideas and practices can emerge and be embraced.
-By integrating alternative perspectives, companies gain additional insight into how to solve problems, innovate and meet the needs of its customers and communities.
+By integrating alternative perspectives, companies gain additional insight into how to solve problems, innovate, and meet the needs of their customers and communities.
 Ultimately, these benefits impact your regulatory compliance and workplace culture.
 Click here to view the past event webpage.

-If you have any questions, including registering for a webinar, please contact Kimberly Reach, marketing and events coordinator, at email@example.com or (410) 269-0642, ext.
-1115.
+If you have any questions, including registering for a webinar, please contact Nicole Seay at firstname.lastname@example.org or (410) 269-0642.